 A Restaurant Design That Reflects the Spirit of Cambridge

-Located in the lobby of the Freepoint Hotel Cambridge, Tapestry Collection, our signature restaurant, Freepoint Kitchen & Cocktails, by Matthew Gaudet offers an innovative dining concept in the heart of Cambridge, MA,
+Located in the lobby of the Freepoint Hotel Cambridge, Tapestry Collection, our signature restaurant, Freepoint Kitchen & Cocktails offers an innovative dining concept in the heart of Cambridge, MA.

 Renowned interior design firm, Dash Design - who oversaw the recent renovation of Boston's Hotel Commonwealth - brought the vision for the property to life under the guidance of the hotel's ownership.
 The design and décor of Freepoint Hotel Cambridge reflects a sophisticated urban environment, an authentic and engaging reflection of the true Cantabrigian spirit and its passion for intellectual exploration, reinvention and innovation.

 The contrasting harmonies of approachable sophistication and bohemian originality are met with a splash of innovative flair.
 The hotel's aesthetic pays homage to the city of Cambridge as the epicenter of revolutionary thinking.